 Our manufacturing base is currently in a full production mode and is not influenced by the COVID-19.
 Please feel free to contact us at [email protected] if you would like to place the order.

 click above to view corresponding specifications

-The Thin Section Sealed Radial Contact Bearings is mainly used to bear the radial load and unidirectional thrust load.
+Thin Section Radial Contact Bearings (sealed) is mainly used to bear the radial and unidirectional thrust loads.
 Generally, this type of bearing is used in pairs.

-Both inner ring and outer ring of the C-type (Radial Contact Ball Bearing) have a single-row deep groove.
+Both inner ring and outer ring of the Sealed C-type (Thin Section Sealed Radial Contact Ball Bearing) have a single-row deep groove.

-The C-type bearing has the best performances when the clearance between the balls and the raceway (i.e., radial clearance) is smallest.
+The C-type bearing (Thin Section Sealed Radial Contact Ball Bearing) performs best when the clearance between the balls and the raceway (i.e., radial clearance) is smallest.

-The disalignment of the shaft and housing holes can change the clearance.
+The misalignment of the shaft and housing holes can change the clearance.

-Under the condition without the axial load, a force should be applied at the central of ball and raceway.
-The clearance can be increased or decreased to adapt to the operation conditions.
+Under the condition without the axial load, a force should be applied at the center of the ball and raceway.
+The clearance can be increased or decreased to adapt to the operating conditions.

-If radial clearance is more than the standard value, the C-type bearing (Radial Contact Ball Bearing) can obtain a greater contact angle under an axial load, which can support a greater thrust load.
-Under this situation, the bearing should be adjusted with the other bearing that has the same structure in order to reduce the axial displacement under the alternating axial force.
+Suppose radial clearance is more than the standard value.
+In that case, the C-type bearing (Thin Section Sealed Radial Contact Ball Bearing) can obtain a greater contact angle under an axial load, supporting a more significant thrust load.
+Under this situation, the bearing should be adjusted in the other direction with the same structure to reduce the axial displacement under the alternating axial force.
 In this case, the Thin Section Sealed Radial Contact Bearings is used as an Angular Contact Ball Bearing instead of a Radial Contact Ball Bearing.

 Please feel free to give your inquiry in the form below.
 We will reply you in 24 hours.